tugberkugurlu/AspNet.Identity.RavenDB/README.md

 Couple of things to note here:

- - You MUST set the `UseOptimisticConcurrency` flag to `true` on the `IAsyncDocumentSession` as shown above and leave it enabled at the end of the `IAsyncDocumentSession` lifetime because we need to ensure the uniqueness of the username and the email.
-The library check if you enabled optimistic concurrency or not and if you didn't, it will throw an exception.
-However, optimistic concurrency can be disabled any time during the `IAsyncDocumentSession` lifetime.
+ - You MUST set the `UseOptimisticConcurrency` flag to `true` on the `IAsyncDocumentSession` as shown above and leave it enabled till the end of the `IAsyncDocumentSession` lifetime because we need to ensure the uniqueness of the username and the email. `RavenUserStore<TUser>` checks if you enabled optimistic concurrency or not on its constructor.
+If you didn't, it will throw an exception.
+However, optimistic concurrency can be disabled any time during the `IAsyncDocumentSession` lifetime by the session provider.
 That's why the library cannot possibly be sure to warn 100% of the time.
-So, it is extremely important to obey this rule.
-Otherwise, you will have a chance of ending up overriding the existing users data if a new user tries to register with the username of an existing user.
+So, it is extremely important to obey this rule and leave the optimistic concurrency enabled on the session till the end of its lifetime.
+Otherwise, you will have a chance of ending up overriding the existing users data if a new user tries to register with the username of an existing user (which would be chaotic for you)!

  - You don't need to use `RavenUser` entity type.
 However, your custom entity class must be derived from `RavenUser` class.